OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:68

-When they arrived at the house of the Lord in Jerusalem, some of the heads of the families gave freewill offerings towards the rebuilding of the house of God on its site.
+Upon arriving at the house of the Lord in Jerusalem, some of the family heads gave voluntary offerings towards the rebuilding of the house of God on its site.

 ## Ezra 2:69

-According to their ability, they gave to the treasury for this work 61,000 darics of gold, 5,000 minas of silver, and 100 priestly garments.
+In accordance with their ability, they contributed to the treasury for this work 61,000 darics of gold, 5,000 minas of silver, and 100 priestly garments.

 ---

 ## Ezra 2:70

-The priests, the Levites, the musicians, the gatekeepers, and the temple servants settled in their own towns, along with some of the other people, and the rest of the Israelites settled in their towns.
+The priests, the Levites, the musicians, the gatekeepers, and the temple servants settled in their own towns, along with some of the other people, while the rest of the Israelites settled in their towns.